Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGISRuntime.WinUI.Viewer/Resources/about.md

-﻿# ArcGIS Runtime SDK Samples (UWP)
+﻿# ArcGIS Runtime SDK Samples (WinUI)

-This sample viewer shows how different features of the ArcGIS runtime can be implemented on the .NET framework.
+This sample viewer shows how different features of the ArcGIS Runtime can be implemented with WinUI on .NET.

 ----